 Parental consent for immunisation

 In Victoria, a consent booklet is provided by councils to schools.
 Students are required to take the booklet home and have it completed and signed by their parent or guardian.
-The completed consent booklet must be returned to the school before the student can receive immunisation.
+The completed section of consent booklet is detached and must be returned to the school before the student can receive immunisation.

 The consent booklet contains information about the vaccines, the diseases protected against and possible side effects.

-Parents can decline the offer of free school-based immunisation for children in their care under the age of 18, however, the consent booklet should still be returned (marked as 'declined') so authorities can collect data on immunisation coverage.
+Parents can decline the offer of free school-based immunisation for children in their care under the age of 18, however, the consent section of the booklet should still be returned (marked as 'declined') so authorities can collect data on immunisation coverage.

 Immunisation nurses provide the vaccines

 Local councils work with secondary schools to arrange for immunisation nurses to be at the school on a particular day.
-Nurses inject the vaccines using a fine needle, usually to the upper part of your non-writing arm.
+Nurses inject the vaccines using a fine needle, usually to the upper part of the student's non-writing arm.

-On the day that students are receiving immunisation, they should eat a good breakfast and wear clothes that provide easy access to their upper arm.
+On the day that students are receiving immunisation, it's recommended that they eat a good breakfast and wear clothes that provide easy access to their upper arm.

-Students can watch 'The jab' video to see how other students feel about getting immunised.
+Students can watch the 'School immunisation' video to see how other students feel about getting immunised.